Why You Should See Coco

 But Benjamin Bratt and Gael Garcia Bernal both put in impressive musical performances.
 I wasn’t familiar with the other actors, but there isn’t a bad song on the soundtrack.
 I’m less fond of the pop version of the main song, but well, that’s been the deal with pretty much every Disney soundtrack, ever.
 I guess I’ll have to learn some of the songs (if I can,) so that I can teach them to Bug.

 – Everybody.
 Seriously, it’s a buddy comedy.
-It’s a musical.
-It’s a cultural piece.
-It’s an emotional story.
-It’s a fun adventure.
+It’s a musical, a cultural piece, an emotional story, and a fun adventure.
 There are so many hats this movie wears, and yet it never felt scattered or disjointed.
 It never felt like they were trying to combine too many things.
 All the ingredients came together to form one fantastic pan dulce.
 Okay, fine so let me be more specific.

 – Dates.
 If you’re seeing somebody who doesn’t mind heading to a cartoon movie, this wouldn’t be a bad option.
 You’ll seem sensitive.